 - Trim the white tendons from the ends of the chicken tenderloins as needed and set aside.

-- Place the flour, salt and a few grinds of black pepper in a food storage bag and shake to combine.
+- Place the flour, 1 teaspoon salt and a few grinds of black pepper in a food storage bag and shake to combine.
 Add the tenderloins and shake to coat them with the flour mixture.

 - Heat the oil in a large skillet over medium-high heat.
 Add the chicken in a single layer and cook until golden, 2 minutes per side.
 Transfer to a plate and set aside.